pantrypoints/sp/content/en/research/countries/china/xi/chapter-07f.md

 reality.
 In order to promote the construction of the "Belt and Road", China has held the "Belt and Road" Summit Forum for International Cooperation.
 This not only builds a new platform for China to expand opening up, but also helps promote world economic growth and deepen regional cooperation.
-The 19th National Congress of the Communist Party of China pointed out that in accordance with the principle of consultation, co-construction and sharing, actively promote international cooperation on the "Belt and Road", strive to achieve policy coordination, facility connectivity, unimpeded trade, financial integration and people-to-people bonds, create a new
+The 19th National Congress of the CCP pointed out that in accordance with the principle of consultation, co-construction and sharing, actively promote international cooperation on the "Belt and Road", strive to achieve policy coordination, facility connectivity, unimpeded trade, financial integration and people-to-people bonds, create a new